openfisca/openfisca-core/.conda/README.md

 The CI automaticaly upload the PyPi package, see the `.github/workflow.yml`, step `publish-to-conda`.

-## Manual actions made to make it works the first time
+## Manual actions for first time publishing

 - Create an account on https://anaconda.org.
 - Create a token on https://anaconda.org/openfisca/settings/access with _Allow write access to the API site_.
 Warning, it expire on 2023/01/13.